Home

 Omval - Rembrandt

-"Omval" (1641), {Rijksmuseum, Amsterdam}, is located in the vicinity of Amsterdam along the Amstel.
-This etching is a characteristic work of Rembrandt.
-He shows life on the river, a pedestrian speaking to the occupants of the passing ship, and above all, hardly perceptible, the lovers hidden in the foliage behind the tree.
-They represent freedom from religious conventions and it is a snub to religious authorities who condemned him for immoral behaviour.
-This etching breathes life, it does not give the impression of a frozen image.
-For Rembrandt the subject of the etching, the village of Omval, becomes secondary compared to life on the bank and the river.
-On the upper right of the print, we notice the small marks made by Rembrandt to test the needle of the etcher that allowed him to attack the coat of varnish.
-Rembrandt, who was oblivious of what people would say, is one of the very few engravers who could leave his experiences or even his mistakes on his plate.
+Omval (1641), {Rijksmuseum, Amsterdam}, depicts a village located on the outskirts of Amsterdam, along the Amstel River.
+This etching is an iconic work by Rembrandt, in which he captures life on the river: a pedestrian interacts with the occupants of a passing boat, while, almost imperceptibly, lovers hide in the foliage behind a tree.
+The lovers symbolize freedom from religious conventions, serving as a subtle defiance by Rembrandt against the religious authorities who had condemned his lifestyle as immoral.
+This etching breathes life, far from giving the impression of a static image.
+For Rembrandt, the village of Omval, though the subject of the etching, becomes secondary to the vibrancy of the riverbank and the flowing water.
+Notably, in the upper right corner of the etching, small strokes made by Rembrandt can be seen, used to test the point that allowed him to work through the varnish layer.
+True to his free spirit and indifferent to public opinion, Rembrandt is one of the very few etchers to leave his trials or even his mistakes visible on the plate.

 Rembrandt (1606 - 1669)